Why Cruising To Alaska From Vancouver Feels Completely Different

 This expansive urban park features scenic trails, beaches, and the famous Vancouver Aquarium.
 There’s a lot to love about this urban oasis.
 The 400-hectare park features an 8.8 km seawall, ideal for walking or biking.

-The Gastown steam clock is located on Water Street, a seven-minute walk from Canada Place.
-Its unique design, built over a steam vent, draws visitors from around the world.
+The Gastown steam clock is located on Water Street, a ten-minute walk from the Olympic Cauldron.
+Its unique design, completed in 1977, was built over a steam vent.
+It whistles and steams every 15 minutes to the Westminster Chime.

 Final Thoughts